 9. Stay at Universal for early park access

-We stayed at the Cabana Bay Beach Resort, which is new, having just opened in 2015.
+We stayed at the Cabana Bay Beach Resort, which is a funky, family-friendly hotel that opened in 2015.
 It has two pool areas, a lazy river, a Starbucks right inside the hotel, and a free shuttle bus to take you to CityWalk and back that operates from 7 a.m. – 2 a.m. every day.
 And the prices are more than reasonable — we paid an average of $125 per night.

 Any of the on-site hotels are great choices, though.
 If you can't decide which one you want to stay at, compare prices of hotels near Universal here.